Limit 12 with a minimum of 6 participants (because of classroom rental)

 Is is extremely important that you carefully check the requirements for both Macs and PCs to make sure you can effectively run this powerful program on your computer.
 For that, see https://helpx.adobe.com/lightroom/system-requirements.html.
 We cannot stress enough how important it is to check this page out.

-We will be running the workshops once a year (to be determined each year) at the Holiday Inn Express in Hillsborough, NC, as well as other locations before a photo workshop.
+We will be running the workshop at the Holiday Inn Express in Hillsborough, NC.

-We have negotiated a very good discounted rate of $94 plus tax at the smoke-free:
+We have negotiated a very good discounted rate (2017 rates will be available in January) at the smoke-free:

 You will need to call on a weekday and ask for Anjan Desai, the manager, and mention Margo Pinkerton and Barefoot Contessa Photo Adventures to take advantage of this rate.